Miodeat/photoManagement/README.md

 Just a project from some undergraduates.
 The purpose of this project is to create a application that can classify photos and search them by key-words.
 We MAY add some other functions if we can.

 # update diary
+## 2019.7.19 21:47
+### modified by Daisy
+1.Compile the OpenCV library.
+2.Modify .pro.Add INCLUDEPATH and LIBS.However,there is one problem.I cannot handle relative path well for "INCLUDEPATH".Up to you.
+3.Now we can include <.h>to use Opencv
 ## 2019.7.18 0:06
 ### modified by Daisy
 1.Add new class "dbPostgis" used to complete "add delete modify query"of data.